 The Department of Nursing and Allied Health Professions is strongly committed to quality undergraduate and graduate education in the health professions.

 The philosophy of the programs of nursing is consistent with the mission of Indiana University of Pennsylvania and the College of Health and Human Services.
 The Nursing faculty believe in preparing future graduates to practice within a complex healthcare system and assume the roles of provider of care, designer/manager/coordinator of care, and member of a profession.
 The nursing faculty make a dynamic contribution to the discipline of nursing, the university, college, department, and community at large.
 Faculty also aid student development and success through active learning, discovery, and civic engagement.
 The faculty believes in preparing nurse generalists at the baccalaureate level, nurse educators and administrators at the master’s level, and researchers, educators, and leaders at the doctoral level.
-The baccalaureate degree in nursing and master’s degree in nursing at Indiana University of Pennsylvania is accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree program in nursing at Indiana University of Pennsylvania is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 The nursing faculty embraces an eclectic approach to our philosophical framework incorporating nursing education, systems, and care theories.
 We believe our philosophical framework incorporates the following concepts of person, environment, health, nursing, education, and caring.

 The person is a synergistic blend of body, mind, and spirit with unique beliefs, ideas, and expectations.
 Persons are individuals with diverse ethnicity, age, gender, religion, lifestyle, genetic heritage, culture, and socioeconomic status.
 The person has the right and responsibility to participate in decisions which affect his/her health.
 Nurses, as persons, provide care for such populations across the health-illness continuum in a variety of settings, and we believe that, as care providers, nurses need care for self in order to provide holistic care for other persons.